vitessio/website/content/en/docs/21.0/user-guides/configuration-basic/troubleshooting.md

 This is one of the most common problems.
 It can show up as just an elevated latency with no external impact.
 Sometimes, the problem can be more acute where queries return errors due to timeouts.
 There can be multiple root causes.

-#### Approach 1: Validate resource usage and remove bottlenecks
+#### Approach 1: Validate Resource Usage and Remove Bottlenecks

-Check vtgate CPU usage: If the vtgate CPU is too high or is getting throttled, it could be the root cause.
+* **Check vtgate CPU usage:** If the vtgate CPU is too high or is getting throttled, it could be the root cause.
 Bringing up another vtgate to take on additional load or increasing the CPU quota of the VTGate should resolve the problem.

-Check vttablet CPU usage: If vttablet CPU usage is maxed out, the immediate solution is to increase the quota.
+* **Check vttablet CPU usage:** If vttablet CPU usage is maxed out, the immediate solution is to increase the quota.
 If the vttablet is a replica, then bringing up more replicas should help distribute the load.
 If it is a primary, then you need to plan on splitting the shard into smaller parts, or reshard in the case of an unsharded keyspace.

-Check MySQL resource usage: If MySQL is resource constrained, for example IOPS, then you need to provision more.
+* **Check MySQL resource usage:** If MySQL is resource constrained, for example IOPS, then you need to provision more.
 Also, you will then need to add more replicas or plan a reshard or split just like in the case of a vttablet.
 More often than not, MySQL will run into resource constraints before vttablet does.

-Check Network packet limits.
-Some cloud providers limit network capacity by limiting the number of packets per second.
+* **Check Network packet limits:** Some cloud providers limit network capacity by limiting the number of packets per second.
 Check to see if this limit has been reached.
 If so, you will need to request a quota increase from the cloud provider.

 If none of the processes are resource constrained, the next step is to check connection pool waits in vttablet.
 If there are long waits, then we know that the connection pool is under-provisioned.
 Restarting the vttablets with increased pool sizes should fix the problem.

 If latency continues to be elevated after increasing the pool size, it most likely means that the contention has shifted from vttablet to MySQL.
 In that case, it is likely that MySQL is the one resource constrained.
 You may have to roll back the pool size increase and instead look at increasing resources for MySQL.

-#### Approach 2: Find the problematic query
+#### Approach 2: Find the Problematic Query

 Typically, resource constraints are encountered during the early stages of a rollout where things are not tuned well.
 Once the system is well tuned and running smoothly, the root cause is likely to be related to how the application sends queries.